Dysgraphia

 • Inefficient speed of copying

-• Inattentiveness over details when writing
+• Inattentiveness to details when writing

 • Frequent need of verbal cues